-- Check again; make sure you “check your chaps” on a regular basis.
-Add a monthly reminder in your diary, phone or calendar to remind you.
+- Check again; make sure you ‘check your chaps’ on a regular basis.
+Add a monthly reminder in your diary, phone or calendar to give you a nudge.

 At the back of your testicles you may also feel a softer, bumpier tissue which feels different to the testicle it’s attached to.
 These tubes are called the epididymis and are a normal part of the male reproductive system.
 They can easily be mistaken for an unusual mass, if you are unfamiliar with them.

 If you do find anything unusual, seek medical advice promptly but do bear in mind that the majority of changes in the testicles are caused by injury, infection, cysts, hernias or noncancerous conditions.